gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 ## Maximum Transmission Unit (MTU)

 Maximum Transmission Unit (MTU) settings can be configured on switches.
-The largest size of a data packet (frame) that can be sent over a network, measured in bytes.
+The largest size of a data frame that can be sent over a network, measured in bytes.
 It affects network performance and efficiency.
 A properly set MTU avoids packet loss and excessive overhead.

 1. Common MTU Sizes